What’s the best time to post on Instagram in the UK?

 Find out who’s performing well and check out their feed.
 You may see some clues about the best time and day of the week to post for your industry.
 And there’s every chance that the people who like your competition’s content will like what you post too.

 What you need to look for are the posts with the most likes and comments.
 At the bottom of every Instagram post, you’ll see when it was posted.

-Quick Tip: Instagram likes are important because more likes often leads to higher engagement.
-To learn how to increase your like count and get your post in front of more customers, read our guide on how to get more likes on Instagram.
+Top Tip: Instagram likes are important because more likes often lead to higher engagement.
+To learn how to increase your like count and get your post in front of more customers, read our guide on how to get more likes on Instagram 👍

 But this is only really useful if you catch the post when it’s relatively fresh.
 For posts that are days old, you can only work out the day and not the actual time.